OleehyO/TexTeller/README.md

 ## 🔄 Change Log

 * 📮[2024-03-24] TexTeller 2.0 released!
 The training data for TexTeller 2.0 has been increased to 7.5M (about **15 times more** than TexTeller 1.0 and also improved in data quality).
 The trained TexTeller 2.0 demonstrated **superior performance** in the test set, especially in recognizing rare symbols, complex multi-line formulas, and matrices.
+    > [!INFO]
+    > [There](./assets/test.pdf) are more test images here and a horizontal comparison of recognition models from different companies.

 ## 🔑 Prerequisites